Sunil-Hegde/AudioSync/README.md

 On Unix/Linux based systems, use `ip addr show` to find out sender's ip address.

 **Important Notes:**
-- Start the receiver before starting the sender
 - All devices must be on the same network
 - Uses multicast group `239.0.0.1:12345` by default
 - On some systems, you may need to run with `sudo` for network permissions